-- A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space an unbuildable area.
-Ravines, drainages, ridgelines, unstable soils and wildlife corridors shall be preserved as open space unbuildable areas. - B. Open space Unbuildable areas shall be shown on the plat map marked as unbuildable. - C. Open space Unbuildable areas must remain in their natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the city council approves an allowed use. - D. The city council must approve the locations of proposed open space unbuildable areas and any uses within them.
+- A. Open spaces shall be shown on the plat map marked as open space. - B. Open spaces must remain in the natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the city council approves an allowed use. - C. The city council must approve the locations of proposed open space and any uses within them.